How To Get a Verified Checkmark (formerly Crown) in TikTok

 Of course, there’s always a way to speed up getting noticed, and for that, we jump to step two.

-Obviously, not everyone is going to follow you back.
-The main key here is not to get discouraged, and to stick with it the best you can.
+Not everyone is going to follow you back.
+The primary key here is not to get discouraged, and to stick with it the best you can.
 TikTok users are often hungry for new content and new creators.
 If your clips are good and you keep using this strategy to gain new followers, you’ll start receiving a following in no time.

 Likewise, you want to make sure you’re using the correct songs in your videos.
 You might like certain songs more than others, but if you’re looking up tracks that only feature a handful of videos, you aren’t going to end up on the main page.
 If you browse through the main feed inside of TikTok, you’ll probably notice a lot of repeats of songs and clips.
 Don’t be afraid to use those same audio clips in your videos; by using popular media, you put yourself one step forward on the way to accomplishing your goal.
 Likewise, you can look through the search menu to find songs that are currently popular, and can browse through the song list on the Billboard Hot 100 to get an idea of what’s popular on the radio and Spotify.